A Wealth Tax will never work

 Things are only worth what others are willing to part with

-The result is, governments will have to employ an army of tax inspectors to do the negotiations, an enormous number of specialist valuers, and legions of lawyers to take on the wealthy who are going to object to every single thing that is put to them as to that valuation and the tax charge that is being proposed.
+The result is, governments will have to employ an army of tax inspectors and compliance officers to do the negotiations, an enormous number of specialist valuers, and legions of lawyers to take on the wealthy who are going to object to every single thing that is put to them as to that valuation and the tax charge that is being proposed.

 This will not be the most effective use of Tax authority resources.
 This on top of the fact, that Tax authority resources are never used effectively anyway.
 Huge amounts of waste and inefficiencies exist within these organisations anyway.